-In undertaking its licensing function under the Gambling Act 2005, the Council is also bound by other legislation, including:
+In undertaking its licensing functions under the Gambling Act 2005, the Council is also bound by other legislation, including:

 - I. Section 17 of the Crime and Disorder Act 1988; - II.
 Human Rights Act 1998; - III.
 Health and Safety at Work etc. Act 1974; - IV.
-Environmental Protection Act 1990: - V. Anti-Social Behaviour, Crime and Policing Act 2014; - VI.
-Equality Act 2010.
+Environmental Protection Act 1990; - V. Anti-Social Behaviour, Crime and Policing Act 2014; - VI.
+Equality Act 2010; - VII.
+General Data Protection Regulations (GDPR) 2018.

-However, the policy is not intended to duplicate existing legislation and regulation regimes that already place obligations on employers and operators.
+However, the Statement of Gambling Policy is not intended to duplicate existing legislation and regulation regimes that already place obligations on employers and operators.